MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 The org engagement mitigation is currently only applied in Balanced mode so that Microsoft Edge is offering the highest possible protections for users who have opted into Strict.

-### The Compat Exceptions List
+### The CompatExceptions List

 Based on recent user feedback Microsoft received, Microsoft Edge maintains a small list of sites \(most of which are in the Disconnect Content category\) that were breaking due to tracking prevention despite having the above two mitigations in place.
-These sites are exempt from tracking prevention enforcements.
-Users may override these settings using the **Block** option in `edge://settings/content/cookies`.
+Sites on this list are exempt from tracking prevention enforcements.
+The list can be found on disk at the [locations](#determining-whether/how-a-particular-url-is-classified) described below.
+Users may override entries on it using the **Block** option in `edge://settings/content/cookies`.

 To avoid maintaining this list moving forwards, Microsoft is currently working on the [Storage Access API][GitHubMsExplainersStorageAccessApi] in the Chromium codebase.
 The [Storage Access API][GitHubMsExplainersStorageAccessApi] gives site developers a way to request storage access from users directly, providing users with more transparency into how their privacy settings are affecting their browsing experience, and giving site developers controls to quickly and intuitively unblock themselves.

-After the [Storage Access API][GitHubMsExplainersStorageAccessApi] is implemented, Microsoft will deprecate the compat exceptions list and reach out to the affected sites both to make them aware of the issues, and to request that they use the [Storage Access API][GitHubMsExplainersStorageAccessApi] moving forward.
+After the [Storage Access API][GitHubMsExplainersStorageAccessApi] is implemented, Microsoft will deprecate the CompatExceptions list and reach out to the affected sites both to make them aware of the issues, and to request that they use the [Storage Access API][GitHubMsExplainersStorageAccessApi] moving forward.

 ## Current tracking prevention behavior